Jovisa/personal-finance-tracker/README.md

 <br>

 - `DELETE` `/transactions/{id}`
-- deletes Transaction with the given Id from the database
+- deletes Transaction with the given ID from the database
 - users can delete only transactions they created, admins can delete any transaction